-In the wake of a tragedy, such as the events at Sandy Hook Elementary School, it can be difficult for parents and adults to know how to provide support to children.
+In the wake of a tragedy, such as the events that took place at Sandy Hook Elementary School in late 2012, it can be difficult for parents and adults to know how to provide support to children.
 Our experts offer guidelines on how to have an appropriate and helpful conversation.

 Parents and caregivers should spend time with their children and provide opportunities for conversation.
 Adults shouldn't be concerned that talking with children about the tragedy will upset them, but there are some basic guidelines on how to best do this.

 Consider the age and developmental level of the child:

 Very young children who are not likely to hear about the situation from others (siblings, friends, or peers at daycare) may not be aware of what took place and therefore may not need an adult to discuss it with them.
 If a parent or caregiver suspects that the child may hear something, then it is much better for the discussion to come from the parent or caregiver directly.

 School age children who are likely to hear about it from other sources should hear from their parents or caregivers first if possible.